Type 1 Ho-Ki: Design

+The Type 1 Ho-Ki was designed to be heavily armored and versatile.
+It could be used to carry supplies, to tow artillery, as well as to carry infantry.
+They were produced in three basic variants, a supply carrier, artillery prime mover and armored personnel carrier.

 The Type 1 Ho-Ki had an unusual silhouette, in that the driver's cab did not extend across the front of the hull, but stopped about mid-way across the center line.
 Only one driver was required, who manipulated the left and right movement of the tracks via a pair of small steering wheels.
-The crew consisted of a driver and commander, with transport capacity of fourteen or fifteen seated men, and the maximum armor thickness was 6 mm for the front hull.
+The crew consisted of a driver and commander, with transport capacity of 13 or 14 men, and the maximum armor thickness was 6 mm for the front hull.
+The vehicle had, from the left (driver's) side, three doors mounted in tandem for exit.

-The Type 1 Ho-Ki had been designed to be versatile.
-It was designed to be used to carry supplies, to tow artillery, as well as to carry infantry.
-They were produced in three basic variants, a supply carrier, artillery prime mover and armored personnel carrier.
-The Type 1 Ho-Ki had from the left (driver's) side three doors mounted side by side for exit.
 In addition, the armored personnel carrier variant had a rear hinged double door for troop exit.
 The hull was welded construction and it was "open-topped", akin to the Type 1 Ho-Ha.
 The engine compartment was located at the right front of the body, next to the driver's compartment.
 The engine was a 6-cylinder, in-line, valve-in-head, air-cooled diesel.
 The transmission was located in the rear.
 The gearbox had eight forward gears and two reverse gears.
 This allowed for more flexibility in speed and torque, in accordance to where and how it was being used.

 The Type 1 Ho-Ki was not normally armed, but provision was made for mounting machine guns to the rear of the driver on the sides of the troop compartment.
-The Type 92 Heavy Machine Gun carried by Japanese infantry squads could be mounted accordingly.
+The Type 92 heavy machine gun carried by Japanese infantry squads could be mounted accordingly.
 Although it was an APC, it was often mistakenly called a half-track.

 Combat record

 Initial deployment of the Type 1 Ho-Ki was to China for operations in the Second Sino-Japanese War.
-The Type 1 Ho-Ki was later deployed to Burma and the Philippines in 1944.
+Type 1 Ho-Ki vehicles were later deployed to Burma and the Philippines in 1944.
 Units of the 2nd Tank Division were reassigned to the Japanese Fourteenth Area Army and sent to the Philippines, where it was deployed on the main island of Luzon.
 The 2nd Tank Division had a shortage of half-tracks, therefore, at least four Type 1 Ho-Ki's were used for troop transport on Luzon during the Battle of the Philippines.